28 Famous Landmarks in Rhode Island to See

 Some landmarks within the 1,509-acre district include Castle Hill Lighthouse and Brenton Point State Park.
 You can drive through the area, stopping at attractions and admiring beautiful coastal views when visiting.

-Do you want to see the Ocean Drive Historic District on a tour?
+☂️ Join a tour to see the Ocean Drive Historic District

 One of the most fun famous landmarks of Rhode Island is the Flying Horse Carousel in Watch Hill.
 The classic horse carousel was constructed in 1876 and can still be ridden today.